mykolamyronenko/GoogleMapsScraper/README.md

     python main.py
     ```

-2. Write what are you looking for and number of results
+2. Write your search query or put multiple search queries in input.txt

+3. Write number of listings to scrape(by default each query contains 122 or less listings)